 - (3) Amounts in this column for Junkoo Kim reflect a retention bonus paid to Mr. Kim in 2022 in the amount of \$158,350 and 2023 in the amount of \$158,350 (see "-Retention Bonus Agreement"), and a bonus of \$772 to celebrate reaching our first monthly break-even point in June 2023.
 The amount in this column for David Lee reflects a cash sign-on bonus paid to Mr. Lee in 2023.
 See "-Employment Agreements."
 The amount in this column for Chankyu Park reflects a bonus of \$772 to celebrate reaching our first monthly break-even point in June 2023.
-Amounts in this column for Chankyu Park reflects a bonus of \$772 to celebrate reaching our first monthly break-even point in June 2023.
-Amounts in this column for Junkoo Kim (with respect to the break-even point bonus) and Chankyu Park were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,295.06 on December 29, 2023. - (4) Amounts in this column reflect the aggregate grant date fair value of restricted stock units granted to Messrs.
+Amounts in this column for Junkoo Kim (with respect to the break-even point bonus) and Chankyu Park were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1.295.06 on December 29.
+2023. - based on the USD/KRW exchange rate of 1,295.06 on December 29, 2023.

+(4) Amounts in this column reflect the aggregate grant date fair value of restricted stock units granted to Messrs.
 Kim and Lee in 2023, computed in accordance with FASB ASC Topic 718.
 For a discussion of valuation assumptions used in calculating grant date fair value, see Note 11.
-Stock-Based Compensation in the accompanying notes to our combined financial statements included elsewhere in this prospectus. - (5) Amounts in this column reflect the aggregate grant date fair values of options granted during the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
+Stock-Based Compensation in the accompanying notes to our audited consolidated financial statements included elsewhere in this prospectus. - (5) Amounts in this column reflect the aggregate grant date fair values of options granted during the applicable fiscal year, computed in accordance with FASB ASC Topic 718.
 For a discussion of valuation assumptions used in calculating grant date fair values, see Note 11.
-Stock-Based Compensation in the accompanying notes to our combined financial statements included elsewhere in this prospectus. - (6) Amounts in this column for 2022 and 2023 reflect the actual amount earned by each Named Executive Officer under the Company's performancebased cash incentive bonus program.
+Stock-Based Compensation in the accompanying notes to our audited consolidated financial statements included elsewhere in this prospectus. - (6) Amounts in this column for 2022 and 2023 reflect the actual amount earned by each Named Executive Officer under the Company's performance-based cash incentive bonus program.
 See "-Executive Bonus Program."
 Amounts in this column for Chankyu Park for 2022 were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260.92 on December 31, 2022.
 Amounts in this column for Mr. Park for 2023 were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,295.06 on December 29, 2023. - (7) Amounts in this column for Junkoo Kim reflect tax equalization payments in the amount of \$51,867 in respect of his 2022 income taxes for his 2022 compensation, a \$1,110 meal allowance, and \$5,653 in interest assistance on a personal loan.
-Amounts in this column for Junkoo Kim were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260.92 on December 31, 2022.
-Amounts in this column for Hyung II Kim reflect a \$11,481 compensation and lifestyle allowance to make Mr. Kim whole for adjustments to the Company's meal and health insurance allowances.
+Amounts in this column for Junkoo Kim were converted to U.S. dollars (USD) from Korean Won (KRW) based on the USD/KRW exchange rate of 1,260,92 on December 31, 2022.
+Amounts in this column for Hyung Il Kim reflect a \$11,481 compensation and lifestyle allowance to make Mr. Kim whole for adjustments to the Company's meal and health insurance allowances.
 The amounts also reflect a \$600 commuter allowance and \$15,757 in 401(k) plan matching contributions made on his behalf during fiscal year 2022.
 See "-Retirement Benefits" for additional information regarding 401(k) plan contributions.